 For all of our community programs, ART 180 partners with an organization that is equally as committed to serving youth facing challenging circumstances.
 We strive to offer ongoing programming and enriching opportunities that we know wouldn’t be accessible otherwise.
 Our programs come with the support of our dedicated counselors, staff, and the collective knowledge that comes from years of experience with working with our local youth.

 Questions?
 Please contact our Program Manager Vaughn Garland about our Community programs at firstname.lastname@example.org or 804-233-4180.

 ART 180 partners with various elementary and middle schools as well as youth organizations to continuously bring enriching opportunities to local youth in challenging circumstances.
 With the support of our counselors and staff we’re able to provide the following programs.

-ART 180 Fall 2020 Community Programs - all fall programs are online.
+ART 180 Fall 2021 Community Programs - all fall programs are in-person.
 Registration is available through each program partner.

 Site / Partner: Saint Andrew’s School